 Mike Youngson ’87

 Mike grew up in an Air Force family and lived in Texas and overseas.
 While at Texas A&M, he was in the Corps of Cadets, participated in MSC Hospitality, and served as a Fish Camp counselor.
 After graduation in 1987, he was commissioned in the Air Force and flew for 10 years followed by staff assignments in Operations, Personnel, and HQ USAF International Affairs.
 He served as the U.S. Defense Attaché in Dublin, Ireland before retiring in 2010.

 Currently, he is a civilian employee with the Defense Intelligence Agency, performing dual roles as a policy staff officer and an Agency career development officer with a focus on outreach for recruitment and hiring; he is the DIA Ambassador for Recruiting to Texas A&M University.
-While at DIA, he participated in the Brookings Legislative Fellowship Program, working as a defense staffer for Senator Joe Manchin III (W. Va.), and subsequently supported Congressional Outreach for DIA.
-He is a member of the James Smithson Society, Texas State Society, and has volunteered with the DC Aggies Club’s Muster committee and Aggie network mentoring.
+While at DIA, he was selected for the Brookings Legislative Fellowship Program, working on Capitol Hill as a defense staffer for Senator Joe Manchin III (W. Va.), and subsequently supported Congressional Outreach for DIA.
+He has volunteered with the DC Aggies Club’s Muster committee and Aggie network mentoring.
 His youngest child is in the Corps of Cadets, class of ‘21.

 Bryan Dierlam ’92